paulbradshaw/MED7373-Data-Journalism/storytelling/readme.md

 * Make a listicle:, for example [Gender pay gap: Six things we've learnt](https://www.bbc.co.uk/news/business-43668187)

 It's worth looking at the sections dedicated to the broader topic, e.g. https://www.telegraph.co.uk/gender-pay-gap/ and https://www.theguardian.com/world/gender-pay-gap, to see how it has been reported more broadly, e.g. follow-ups, interviews, reactions and campaigns can all give new life to the subject.

+## Case study 3: Baby names

+Every year the ONS releases data on the most popular names for babies born the previous year.
+In [this BBC Data Unit GitHub repo](https://github.com/BBC-Data-Unit/baby-names-2018/blob/master/README.md) you can see 3 different approaches to the story in 2018 - plus links to 2 further stories written from the previous year's data release.

+[Search Google News for 'baby names'](https://news.google.com/search?q=baby%20names) and you will find examples of how other news organisations have treated the same data.